FOREX-Yen slumps as BOJ keeps policy ultra-loose, dollar set for 10th weekly rise

 By Harry Robertson and Rae Wee

-LONDON/SINGAPORE, Sept 22 (Reuters) - The yen fell sharply on Friday after the Bank of Japan (BOJ) kept interest rates in negative territory just days after the Federal Reserve signalled U.S. borrowing costs would stay high, piling pressure on the Japanese currency and raising the risk of intervention.
+LONDON/SINGAPORE, Sept 22 (Reuters) - The yen fell sharply on Friday after the Bank of Japan (BOJ) kept interest rates in negative territory days after the Federal Reserve signalled U.S. borrowing costs would stay high, piling pressure on the Japanese currency.

 Meanwhile, the U.S. dollar index was on track for its 10th consecutive weekly increase in the wake of the Fed decision and as the euro fell after weak economic data from France.

-The BOJ held interest rates at -0.1% on Friday and reiterated its pledge to keep supporting the economy until it's confident inflation will stay at the 2% target.
+The BOJ held interest rates at -0.1% on Friday and reiterated its pledge to keep supporting the economy until it is confident inflation will stay at the 2% target.

 "We have yet to foresee inflation stably and sustainably achieve our price target," BOJ Governor Kazuo Ueda said in a press conference.